 In recent years, nerve grafts have been used for corneal neurotization in patients suffering from neurotrophic keratitis.
 This condition is characterized by the presence of corneal anesthesia, which in turn produces loss of the blink reflex and tear production.
 As a consequence, the cornea undergoes subsequent ulceration and scarring, which may ultimately result in opacification.
 In this context, sural nerve and great auricular nerve grafting may be used to restore corneal sensation by extending a functional sensory nerve, usually the supratrochlear or supraorbital, and redirecting its axons towards the affected cornea.

-The primary contraindication for using nerve grafts in a motor reinnervation procedure is the absence of functional motor units in the end organ.
+The primary contraindication for using nerve grafts in motor reinnervation procedures is the absence of functional motor units in the end organ.
 Over 12 to 18 months, the denervated muscle will atrophy and suffer fibrosis, losing the ability to contract even if the neural input is later restored.
 For this reason, early surgical intervention is preferred, especially because the comparatively slow rate of axonal regeneration from the point of repair (1 to 1.5 mm/day) means that there will likely be a significant period of time that elapses between when the repair is performed and when the muscle actually receives neural input.
 Another consideration is that when a nerve defect is longer than 6 cm, or there is significant surrounding soft tissue loss or planned radiation, a free vascularized nerve graft may be preferred to a traditional, non-vascularized graft.

 A free vascularized nerve graft may also be considered if the recipient site contains significant scarring or poor perfusion.
 Previous surgery or trauma involving the posterolateral aspect of the leg may prompt the surgeon to seek a different donor nerve, and nerve function should be documented before proceeding with harvest, particularly in patients with peripheral neuropathies.